 Each ‘footprint’ is expected to cut expenditure and stay within budget through, for example,

-Of these priorities, plans for ‘sustainability’ are given the most weight: Of the £1.8 billion earmarked for STPs for 2016/17, a total of £1.6 billion will be available to those ‘footprints’ whose plans meet the financial control targets agreed with NHS England.
-In contrast, just £200 million will be available for plans to improve efficiency, such as the introduction of new models of care.
+Of these priorities, plans for ‘sustainability’ are given the most weight: Of the £1.8 billion earmarked for STPs for 2016/17, a total of £1.6 billion was to be made available to those ‘footprints’ whose plans met the financial control targets agreed with NHS England.
+In contrast, just £200 million was available for plans to improve efficiency, such as the introduction of new models of care.

-Overall, STPs will become the single application and approval process by which cash-strapped ‘footprints’ will have access to ‘transformation funding’ from 2017/18 onwards.
-But if a STP fails to show sufficient ‘financial discipline’, not only will the footprint be denied access to this funding, it could be put in special measures and have its leaders replaced.
+Overall, STPs were to become the single application and approval process by which cash-strapped ‘footprints’ would have access to ‘transformation funding’ from 2017/18 onwards.
+But if an STP failed to show sufficient ‘financial discipline’, not only would the ‘footprin’ be denied access to this funding, it could be put in special measures and have its leaders replaced.

 iii) Lack of legitimacy

-Until recently, the nature and extent of changes that STPs are to bring about would have had been backed by government white papers, formal public consultation, policy guidance, primary legislation and statutory instruments.
-In contrast, the transformation of the NHS represented by STPs and the new care models programme they introduce are only by order of the Chief Exec of NHS England.
+Until recently, the nature and extent of changes that STPs were to bring about would have had been introduced or supported by government white papers, formal public consultation, policy guidance, primary legislation and statutory instruments.
+In contrast, the transformation of the NHS that STPs and the new care models programme they introduce are only by order of the Chief Executive of NHS England.

 - the planning of commissioning arrangements (NHS England & CCGs) or provision of services (NHS foundation trusts and NHS trusts);

 - the development and consideration of proposals for changes in the way those services are commissioned/provided which would have an impact upon the range of services available or the manner of their delivery; and

 - decisions affecting the operation of those commissioning arrangements/services which would have such an impact.